-As consideration for the license granted under the Stanford Agreement, we paid a one-time, non-refundable upfront license issue fee of \$50,000 and issued 917,376 shares of our common stock, of which 302,820 shares were issued to Stanford University, 367,717 shares were issued to two non-profit organizations that supported the research, and 246,839 shares were issued to various Stanford University inventors.
-We also agreed to pay annual license maintenance fees of up to \$100,000 per year, up to \$7.5 million for sales milestone payments, up to \$3.98 million in development milestone payments for each therapeutic product covered by licensed patent rights that achieves specific clinical trials or regulatory approvals, up to \$550,000 milestone payments upon achievement of specific commercial milestone events, a percentage of milestone payments applicable to products covered by licensed patent rights on non-patented products in a range between 27% and 37% and, subject to certain royalty reductions, low single-digit percentage royalties on net sales of products that is covered by the licensed patent rights or licensed technology.
+As consideration for the license granted under the Stanford Agreement, we paid a one-time, non-refundable upfront license issue fee of \$50,000 and issued 67,605 shares of our common stock, of which 22,317 shares were issued to Stanford University, 27,100 shares were issued to two non-profit organizations that supported the research, and 18,188 shares were issued to various Stanford University inventors.
+We also agreed to pay annual license maintenance fees of up to \$100,000 per year, up to \$7.5 million for sales milestone payments, up to \$3.98 million in development milestone payments for each therapeutic product covered by licensed patent rights that achieves specific clinical trials or regulatory approvals, up to \$550,000 milestone payments upon achievement of specific commercial milestone events, a percentage of milestone payments applicable to products covered by licensed patent rights on the first two non-patented products in a range between 27% and 37% and, subject to certain royalty reductions, low single-digit percentage royalties on net sales of products that is covered by the licensed patent rights or licensed technology.
 Subject to the terms of the Stanford Agreement, we also agreed to pay Stanford University a certain percentage of non-royalty sublicense related revenue that we may receive from third party sublicensees.